 To achieve this the Foundation engages in community analysis as well as interventions.
 Most are via community partnerships and strong stakeholder alignment.

-Currently the Sarachaga Family is focussed on assisting in economic development via micro lending programs and community banking, supporting in educational attainment via conversations on innovations in education and supporting after school programs.
-The Sarachaga Family is also intimately engaged in the battle against the opioid epedimic in the United States.
+Currently the Sarachaga Family is focussed on assisting in economic development via micro lending programs and community banking, supporting in educational attainment via conversations on innovations in education and supporting school programs, such as the Architecture + Design Charter High School, the first of its kind in the U.S. The Sarachaga Family is also intimately engaged in the battle against the opioid epedimic in the United States.

 Sarachaga Society: Responsible for Preservation of Cultural Memory